xuyisen/xuyisen.github.io/_pages/about.md

 ---
 Hi!
 My name is Yisen Xu and I am currently working as a software developer at Alibaba Group in China.
 I completed my master's degree at the [School of Computer Science](http://cs.whu.edu.cn/) at [Wuhan University](https://www.whu.edu.cn/), where I was advised by Dr.[Jifeng Xuan](http://www.jifeng-xuan.com/).
 I also obtained my bachelor's degree in Software Engineering from the same university in 2019.

-During my academic journey, I developed a strong passion for research in the fields of software testing, machine learning, and deep learning.
+During my academic journey, I developed a strong passion for research in the fields of software engineering, machine learning, deep learning, and mining software repositories.
 I am particularly interested in exploring innovative approaches to improve software quality and efficiency through the integration of these areas.

 Publications
 ============